IP-CAM/Multivendor-Product-Manager-Opencart-1.5.6.x/README.md

-# Customer Product Manager (CPM) / SaaS Membership Module v2.3.2 for OpenCart 1.5.6.x
+# MultiVendor Customer Product Manager (CPM) / SaaS Membership Module v2.3.2 for OpenCart 1.5.6.x

 A multi-seller membership extension for OpenCart v1.5.
 This membership system gives members the ability to create and sell products on your e-commerce store.